schollz/croc/README.md

 $ croc --code code-phrase --yes --stdout receive
 ```

-Here the reciever specified the code (`--code`) so it will not be prompted, and also specified `--yes` so the file will be automatically accepted.
+Here the receiver specified the code (`--code`) so it will not be prompted, and also specified `--yes` so the file will be automatically accepted.
 The output goes to stdout when flagged with `--stdout`.

 # Install